Interested in receiving our newsletters?Sign Up NowFor Email Newsletters you can trust.

 4. Individual Travel Deposit: Return travel fare (back to the original point of departure) must be placed on deposit by the day of intake.
 Please understand that our program is voluntary and at-will – as such, a resident may be asked to leave (or may choose to leave) the program prematurely (i.e. before graduation or completion of the program).
 If this occurs, plans for their departure will be initiated immediately and the Resident will be processed out of the community as soon as practicable.
 Accordingly, residents must have travel funds available on hand to cover the immediate purchase of one of the following items: bus, train, or airline ticket for travel back to the original point of departure.
 The amount of the deposit will be calculated on a case by case basis, depending on the destination and mode of travel.
 The ministry will hold this travel deposit and only His Mansion staff will use this money when and as needed, in order to safely release a resident.
 Excess or remaining funds will be credited back to the sponsor.
 Sponsors also agree to receive the resident back upon their release or decision to leave the program.

-5. Initial Funds: A total of $300 PLUS the individual travel deposit must be received before the resident arrives on property.
+5. Initial Funds: A total of $325 PLUS the individual travel deposit must be received before the resident arrives on property.
 Checks must be made payable to the resident’s name.
-The $300 is broken out as follows: $100.00 initial deposit into the resident’s cash account + $100.00 initial deposit into the resident’s medical account + $100.00 non-refundable administrative fee which covers educational materials and safety equipment.
-This $300 PLUS the individual travel deposit (depending on where they are from the travel deposit will range between $100 – $700 +) must be received before a resident can enter the program.
+The $300 is broken out as follows: $100.00 initial deposit into the resident’s cash account + $100.00 initial deposit into the resident’s medical account + $125.00 non-refundable administrative fee which covers educational materials and safety equipment.
+This $325 PLUS the individual travel deposit (depending on where a resident is from, the travel deposit will range from a minimum of $200 to upwards of $700) must be received before a resident can enter the program.

 6. Ongoing Financial Support – The resident will need between $50 and $75 per month for general funds.
 In addition, residents may have continuing medical needs or expenses.
 Ongoing support checks should be made payable to the resident but sent to the attention of the Program Administrator.